Teeth Whitening Melbourne

 Our most popular promotion is back for a limited time!
 For the next several weeks, we will be slashing our price on Teeth Whitening to $399 (normally $675).

 Phillips Zoom!
 WhiteSpeed is ideal for anyone looking for immediate whitening results.
 It is proven to be safe and effective and only takes an hour to complete.

-To redeem offer, patients must mention the '$375 Teeth Whitening' promotion when booking the dental appointment either online or speaking with our staff.
+To redeem offer, patients must mention the '$399 Teeth Whitening' promotion when booking the appointment at our Melbourne Dental Clinic either online or speaking with our staff.

 Terms and Conditions

 - Patient must be older than 18

 - Cannot be used in conjunction with any other product or service